 Neither the government of St. Vincent and the Grenadines, nor the ECCB, maintains a sovereign wealth fund.

 7. State-Owned Enterprises

-There are currently 28 state-owned enterprises (SOEs) operating in the following sectors: water, housing, transportation (ports), electricity, tourism, information and communication, telecommunications, investment and investment services, financial services, fisheries, agriculture, sports and culture, civil engineering, and infrastructure.
+There are currently 28 state-owned enterprises (SOEs) operating in the following sectors: water, transportation, housing, transportation (ports), electricity, tourism, information and communication, telecommunications, investment and investment services, financial services, fisheries, agriculture, sports and culture, civil engineering, and infrastructure.

 There are no targeted privatization programs in St. Vincent and the Grenadines.

 The government and the public view responsible business conduct positively.
 The private sector is involved in projects that benefit society, including in support of environmental, social, and cultural causes.
 Individuals benefit from business-sponsored initiatives when employees of local and foreign-owned enterprises volunteer and when companies make monetary or in-kind donations to local causes.

 The NGO community, while comparatively small, is involved in fundraising and volunteerism in gender, health, environmental, and community projects.
 The government sometimes partners with NGOs and generally encourages philanthropy.

 There are no alleged or reported human or labor rights concerns relating to responsible business conduct of which foreign businesses should be aware.

 St. Vincent and the Grenadines is not a signatory of the Montreux Document on Private Military and Security Companies or a participant in the International Code of Conduct for Private Security Service Providers’ Association.

 The law provides criminal penalties for official corruption, and the government generally implements these laws.
 St. Vincent and the Grenadines is a signatory to the Inter-American Convention Against Corruption, but not to the UN Anti-Corruption Convention.